Why Shade Matters at Busch Stadium

 Hydration is absolutely critical in St. Louis summer heat.
 Drink significantly more water than you think necessary.
 The combination of heat and humidity accelerates dehydration.
 Bring or purchase bottled water; don't assume stadium beverages will be sufficient.

-If you're sensitive to heat, third base side premium seating (club level or premium reserves) is worth the investment.
+If you're sensitive to heat, first base side premium seating (club level or premium reserves) is worth the investment.
 The combination of structural shade and access to climate-controlled premium lounges provides genuine relief.
-For budget-conscious fans, upper reserve third base sections offer excellent shade at reasonable pricing.
+For budget-conscious fans, upper reserve first base sections offer excellent shade at reasonable pricing.

 Use The Shadium's real-time shade tracking to confirm your seat's shade status before purchasing, especially for hot-season games.
 St. Louis summer heat and humidity make shade a functional comfort feature, not just a preference.